Back to blog

 The process of web scraping

 To clearly define what web scraping is, it's crucial to explain the basic web scraping process.
-Here’s a step-by-step guide on how to scrape data:
+Here’s a step-by-step guide on how to extract data:

 1. Identify target websites

-Depending on your objective, the initial step in any scraping project involves identifying the specific web pages from which you intend to gather public information.
+Depending on your objective, the initial step in any scraping project involves identifying the specific web pages from which you intend to gather relevant information.

 2. Collect target page URLs